OPTANO/optano.algorithm.tuner/Doc/developerDoc/gurobi.md

 - `parameterTree.xml`, the XML definition of the Gurobi parameter tree;
 - `GurobiRunEvaluator.cs`, describing the custom tuning metric and racing strategy;
 - `GurobiResult.cs`, storing all run properties relevant to the tuning metric; and
-- `GurobiCallback.cs`, responsible for checking for cancellations in Gurobi runs.
+- `GurobiCallback.cs`, responsible for checking for cancellations in Gurobi runs; and
+- `GurobiGrayBoxMethods.cs`, implementing `ICustomGrayBoxMethods` to support [gray box tuning](gray_box_tuning.md); and
+- `GurobiRuntimeFeatures.cs`, implementing `AdapterFeaturesBase` and containing the runtime features of Gurobi; and
+- `GurobiInstanceFeatures.cs`, implementing `AdapterFeaturesBase` and containing some rudimentary instance features.

 ## Tuneable Parameters
 *OPTANO Algorithm Gurobi Tuner* tunes 55 Gurobi parameters relevant for LP solving, many of them influencing each other.
 Explanations for each parameter are given as comments in the `parameterTree.xml` file and can also be found at the [official Gurobi website](http://www.gurobi.com/documentation/9.0/refman/parameters.html#sec:Parameters).